hijiriworld/intuitive-custom-post-order/readme.txt

 1. Upload 'intuitive-custom-post-order' folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. (Optional) Navigate to the Intuitive CPT Menu

 == Screenshots ==

 1. Order posts

 == Changelog ==

+= 2.0.0 =

+* Select Sortable Objects.
+(Posts, Pages, and Custom Post Types)
+* Sortable Item's status is not only 'publish' but also other all status('pending', 'draft', 'private', 'future').
+* In lists which sorted any category(Category, Tag, Taxonomy), it's all activated normaly.
+So, 'screen-per-page' is User like.
+* Support Child posts and Child pages.
+When you sort any item, Relation of parent item between it's child items is maintained.
+* Bug fixed

 = 1.2.1 =